Spec reference

 condition: service_started. - Map form accepts

-condition: service_startedandcondition: service_healthy. service_healthyrequires the dependency service to definereadiness.service_startedwaits only for the dependency process to be launched and still alive.service_healthywaits for the dependency readiness check to succeed.
+condition: service_started,condition: service_healthy, andcondition: service_completed_successfully. service_healthyrequires the dependency service to definereadiness.service_startedwaits only for the dependency process to be launched and still alive.service_healthywaits for the dependency readiness check to succeed.service_completed_successfullywaits for the dependency to exit with status0before launching the dependent service, which is useful for one-shot DAG stages such as preprocess -> train -> postprocess.

 readiness